 We're basically spies: we keep an eye on pretty much every unit at Duke, scouring their websites and social feeds for energy-ish stuff that might interest you.
 (Creepiness activated.)
 This helps us serve up alllll kinds of info about news, projects, events, courses, and other opportunities across Duke’s entire campus in our student newsletter (see a recent sample).

 We know people: an extensive network of Duke alumni and energy industry contacts.
 They’re eager to tell you about their insights and lessons learned.
 We PROMISE we’ll keep making that happen even if it can’t be face-to-face.
 Want proof?
 In spring and summer 2020, we quickly pivoted to offer students a high-voltage lineup of virtual events.
 Some were student-only events, while others were also open to alumni and energy pros (see, for example, the Women in Energy and the Future of Transportation events).
-For fall 2020, we're testing virtual networking apps so we can keep connecting YOU to other students and to alumni and other professionals who share your interests.
+And we've been rolling out webinars AND networking events throughout fall 2020.

 We also help moderate a private LinkedIn group for Duke students and alumni interested in energy and sustainability and have worked with Duke Alumni Association to connect energy students and alumni with the new Ask A Blue Devil tool.